queens.utils package#

 Parameters:

-• support_points (np.array) – Supporting points
+• support_points – Supporting points

-queens.utils.pool_utils module#
+queens.utils.pool module#

 Pool utils.